 On September 1, 2019, the Lebanon County court announced that people who are on community supervision, such as probation, parole, or accelerated rehabilitative disposition (ARD), would be prohibited from using medical cannabis, even if they are registered patients with the Pennsylvania Department of Health.

 On October 30, 2019, the Pennsylvania Supreme Court ordered the 52nd Judicial District, which includes the Lebanon County Court of Common Pleas and its probation department, from enforcing its policy barring marijuana use by people on probation or under other forms of court supervision until the Pennsylvania Supreme Court has an opportunity to hear the case.
 This means that medical marijuana patients in Lebanon County can use marijuana to treat their serious health conditions without fear of being subject to probation violations and possible imprisonment.
-The Pennsylvania Supreme Court is expected to set an argument date in the near future.

 The ACLU of Pennsylvania represents Melissa Gass, who suffers from epilepsy and uses medical cannabis to control her seizures; Ashley Bennett, who lives with PTSD and chronic abdominal pain and uses cannabis to control her nausea, which allows her to eat properly; and Andrew Koch, who experiences chronic pain from a motor vehicle accident in 2014.
-All three of the plaintiffs are parents, and Ms. Gass will soon be a grandmother.
+All three of the plaintiffs are parents, and Ms. Gass is a grandmother.